ArminJo/Arduino-BlueDisplay/examples/SimpleTouchScreenDSO/README.md

 - If enabled, trigger value can be set by touching the **light violet vertical bar** in the 4. left grid.
 If switching info mode, the chart content will be restored.

+### SHORT INFO LINE REFERENCE
+- Arithmetic-average and peak to peak voltage of actual chart (In analyze mode, chart is longer than the display!)
+- Frequency
+- Timebase for div (31 pixel)

+### LONG INFO LINE REFERENCE
+First line
+- Timebase for div (31 pixel)
+- Slope of trigger
+- Input channel: (0-5), T->AVR-temperature, R->1.1 volt-internal-reference G->internal-ground
+- Minimum, arithmetic-average, max and peak to peak voltage of actual chart (In hold mode, chart is longer than display!)
+- Trigger level
+- Reference used: 5=5 volt,  1=1.1 volt-internal-reference

+Second line
+- Frequency
+- Period
+- first interval  (pulse for slope ascending)
+- second interval (pause for slope ascending)

 ## SETTINGS PAGE GUI
 | DSO settings menu | DSO frequency / waveform generator menu |
 | :-: | :-: |